genomicsclass/leanpub/manuscript/modeling.md

 ![Palindrome count histogram.](images/R/modeling-tmp-palindrome_count_histogram-1.png)

 The counts do appear to follow a Poisson distribution.
 But what is the rate {$$}\lambda{/$$} ?
 The most common approach to estimating this rate is _maximum likelihood estimation_.
-To find the maximum likelihood estimate (MLE) we note that these data are independent and the probability of observing the values we observed is:
+To find the maximum likelihood estimate (MLE), we note that these data are independent and the probability of observing the values we observed is:

 {$$}
 \Pr(X_1=k_1,\dots,X_n=k_n;\lambda) = \prod_{i=1}^n \lambda^{k_i} / k_i! \exp ( -\lambda)
 {/$$}

-The MLE is the value of {$$}\lambda{/$$} that maximizes the likeihlood:.
+The MLE is the value of {$$}\lambda{/$$} that maximizes the likelihood:.

 {$$}
 \mbox{L}(\lambda; X_1=k_1,\dots,X_n=k_1)=\exp\left\{\sum_{i=1}^n \log \Pr(X_i=k_i;\lambda)\right\}
 {/$$}

-In practice it is more convenient to maximize the log-likelihood which is the summation that is exponetiated in the expression above.
+In practice, it is more convenient to maximize the log-likelihood which is the summation that is exponentiated in the expression above.
 Below we write code that computes the log-likelihood for any {$$}\lambda{/$$} and use the function `optimize` to find the value that maximizes this function (the MLE).
 We show a plot of the log-likelihood along with vertical line showing the MLE.

 ```r